qbrilliance/qristal-core/examples/README.md

 A C++ implementation of `noise_aware_placement_aws_rigetti.py`.

+`circuit_optimization/circuit_optimizer.py`

+An example demonstrating the pattern-based circuit optimization pass.

+`circuit_optimization/remove_redundant_gates.py`

+An example demonstrating the redundant gate removal circuit optimization pass.

+`circuit_optimization/two_qubit_squash.py`

+An example demonstrating the two-qubit gate synthesis (squash) circuit optimization pass.

+`circuit_optimization/simplify_initial_conditions.py`

+An example demonstrating the contextual circuit optimization pass, which optimizes the circuit based on the knowledge of its initial state.

+`circuit_optimization/session_integration.py`

+An example demonstrating setting up a pipeline of circuit optimization passes when using Qristal.

 ## C++ with CUDA Quantum ##

 A number of additional examples are only installed when Qristal is built with CUDA Quantum support.
 None of these examples has noise enabled.